MultiRepEyeVR/Through-the-Eyes-of-Emotion/README.md

 - **Multi-faceted Eye Tracking Dataset for Emotion Recognition**, featuring periocular videos, high-frequency eye-tracking signals, VR scene recordings, and IMU data.
 - **Data Collection and Annotation Tools**, implemented in Unity and Label Studio.

-For questions on this repository, please contact Tongyun Yang (tongyunyang AT outlook DOC com).
+For questions on this repository, please contact Tongyun Yang (tongyunyang AT outlook.com) or Guohao Lan (g.lan AT tudelft.nl).

 ## Outline
 - [Contributions](#contributions)